Screen time and skin spots: new study investigates blue Light's effect on melasma

 Summary

-This study looked at whether blue light from computer or TV screens makes melasma (a skin condition causing dark patches on the face) worse.
-Twelve women with melasma had one side of their face exposed to simulated screen blue light for 5 days, while the other side was not exposed.
-Researchers measured any changes in pigmentation using a standard scale and found no significant worsening from the screen light.
+This study looked at whether blue light from computer and TV screens can make melasma (a common skin condition causing dark patches on the face) worse.
+Twelve women with melasma had one side of their face exposed to blue light for 30 minutes a day over 5 days, while the other side was not exposed.
+Researchers measured changes in pigmentation to see if screen-level blue light has any effect.

 Disclaimer Read more